 There are so many excellent holiday light and decoration displays to explore in the Fox Valley.
 One of our favorites has become a family tradition and is unlike any of the others.
-“The North Pole” is at 830 Rusty Ct. in Kaukauna.
+“The North Pole” in Kaukauna is located at 830 Rusty Court.
 It is easy to find, right off of Highway 41.
 Visit Santa or drop off a letter.
 There is no admission to enter and explore, but there is a box for donating to the food pantry.

 More than a half a dozen handmade little houses are homes to Santa’s helpers for one month in December.
 Mechanical characters tell magical little stories in this quaint Christmas village.
 While visiting the school, church, radio station, and watching the penguins ice skate, your family is transported to The North Pole without leaving the Fox Valley.

-We spoke with Troy Campbell, the man behind The North Pole, about the history behind his creation and updates for the 2017 holiday season!
+We spoke with Troy Campbell, the man behind The North Pole, about the history behind his creation in Kaukauna!

 Go Valley Kids: When did you start The North Pole and what was your inspiration?

 TROY: We started displaying The North Pole seven years ago.
 I was critically injured with a broken neck and dislocated left arm caused by being injured by a drunk driver.
 After being out of work for two years, I decided I wanted to help people who were not able to help themselves.
 I noticed that more and more people were going without food and that many of our senior citizens were forgotten at Christmas.
 My son-in-law, Robert stepped forward to help me and we vowed to make every one of the children and senior citizens feel important and forget about their worries while they are here.